linder-candido/MNIST-Python-CNN/README.md

 - The role of activation functions in introducing non-linearity.
 - How fully connected layers contribute to classification.
 - How softmax is used for producing class probabilities.
+- How backpropagation is implemented in different types of layers during the backward pass.

 ## Technologies Used